cmaxw/devchat-eleventy/src/my-angular-story/mas-099-aaron-ma.md

 Aaron Frost asks Aaron for tips on how parents can teach their kids how to program.
 Because Aaron has such an extensive background with programming already at age 11, Aaron Frost also wants to know how much and how Aaron's dad was involved with Aaron's learning process.

-Aaron Frost then wants to know how Aaron taught himself TensorFlow .
+Aaron Frost then wants to know how Aaron taught himself TensorFlow as well as what the developer community can do to support young developers such as himself.
+Finally Aaron Frost wants to know more about Aaron's interest in self-driving vehicles and whether he considers getting good grades a priority.

 ### Host: Aaron Frost